Community Infrastructure Levy (CIL) Charging Schedule

 Vale of White Horse District Council is classed as a ‘charging authority’ and may charge CIL in respect of development that takes place in the District.
-Following adoption of Part 1 of the Vale of White Horse Local Plan 2031 in December 2016, the council published its current CIL Charging Schedule, which came into force in November 2017.
+Following adoption of Part 1 of the Vale of White Horse Local Plan 2031 in December 2016, the council published its first CIL Charging Schedule, which came into force in November 2017.

 Previous Public Consultation